rust-lang/rust-wiki-backup/Note-style-guide.md

 ## Constructor functions

 If possible then constructor functions should simply be named for the type that they construct, e.g. `str_reader`.
 When disambiguation is needed then they should be prefixed with `new_`.
-One common exception is functions that create values be converting from other values, in which case they should have a `from_` prefix, like `vec::from_elem`.
+One common exception is functions that create values by converting from other values, in which case they should have a `from_` prefix, like `vec::from_elem`.

 Examples: